awesome-pro/neon-website/content/docs/guides/partner-intro.md

 <DetailIconCards>

-<a href="https://neon.tech/partners" description="Discover the benefits of partnering with Neon for serverless Postgres" icon="handshake">Partner page</a>
+<a href="https://neon.tech/partners" description="Discover the benefits of partnering with Unique for serverless Postgres" icon="handshake">Partner page</a>

 <a href="https://neon.tech/partners#partners-apply" description="Request partnership online" icon="todo">Apply</a>